FazOuard/FazOuard/README.md

-# Hi, I'm Fatima Zahra! 👋
+# Hi there 🌸

-I'm a **Data Engineer** and **PhD Student**.
+🦚 I'm Fatima Zahra Ouardirhi a **PhD Student**.
-I'm a **space lover** and **AI enthusiast**.

-- 💻 I enjoy working with data, distributed systems, and AI.
-- 🚀 I love anything related to space and exploration.
-- 🐈 I love cats too.
-- 🤝 Feel free to check out my GitHub and connect!
+🦚 Feel free to check my github and connect.